Canberra Crescent Condominium near Canberra Plaza and MRT station

 With its dedicated bus lanes, cycling tracks, and pedestrian walkways, traffic on the major roads will be decongested, reducing travel time for drivers and passengers.

-Shopping and Amenities Near Canberra Crescent Condo
+Shopping and Amenities Near Canberra Crescent Residences

-• Canberra Plaza: Situated about 700m from Canberra Crescent Condo, the 11,000 sqm (120,000 sqft) three-storey shopping mall is directly linked to Canberra MRT station.
+• Canberra Plaza: Situated about 700m from Canberra Crescent Residences, the 11,000 sqm (120,000 sqft) three-storey shopping mall is directly linked to Canberra MRT station.
 Designed with a nautical theme, it features a sheltered community plaza for events and a water play park for children.
 The mall offers a mix of over 30 retail, service, and F&B outlets, as well as a FairPrice supermarket.

 • Bukit Canberra: A sprawling 12-hectare integrated sports and community hub nearby, it offers diverse facilities that include a hawker centre, polyclinic, senior care centre, sports hall, gym, running trail, swimming complex, lush greenery, and community gardens.